WojciechMatuszewski/one-time-use-presigned-url/README.md

 - _CloudFront_ seem to use `S3OriginConfig` to distinguish between what kind of origin is he dealing with.
 To disable, specify empty string for that property

+- When the OAI is specified, there does not seem to be a possibility of removing the Authorization header that _CloudFront_ sends to the origin (S3 in our case).

+- Can lambda write to multiple cloudwatch groups by default?
+OR do I have to use the API directly?
+  - _LogGroup_ is tied to the name of the function.
+Normally, the _LogGroup_ and a given _LogStream_ is created implicitly, by the Lambda Service.
+  - If you opt in for directly pushing the logs using the API, you have to create _LogGroup_ and _LogStream_ manually.

 ## Deployment

 - run `npm run cdk bootstrap`